PrintessEditor/Printess-WooCommerce-Plugin/readme.txt

 = 1.6.65 =
 - Fixed: Fixed bug that saved a wrong variant in case the current user is not logged in and clicks on save.
 Before, the default variant was used instead of the current selected variant.

+= 1.6.66 =
+- Fixed bug that did not clear the exchange id cache when using panel Ui
+- Fixed PHP warnings with referenced printess plugin files that could not be found by replacing include_once calls with require_once.
+- Fixed broken add to cart when using specific product types or specific plugins that might chaneg the data type of product meta data
+- PanelUi is now the standard for newly created products